 The ability of in-house IT to grow on short notice is inherently limited by factors such as physical space, on-site expertise, pre-existing infrastructure, and budgetary constraints.
 For example, a small startup may do just fine with a single server rack and a dozen workstations in the early days, but when expansion happens, it happens fast and those needs could double overnight.

-Although you may technically have more control over in-house resources, growing your business will be limited by your ability to manage IT.
-Outsourcing support means most of your solutions will be located in a remote data center and delivered to your office via cloud services.
-MSPs always have more hardware and software on hand to server your needs— all you need to do is ask!
+Although you may feel you have more control over in-house resources, growing your business will be limited by your ability to manage IT.
+Outsourcing support means most of your solutions will be located in a remote data centre and delivered to your office via cloud services.
+MSPs always have more hardware and software on hand to serve your needs— all you need to do is ask!

 Left unmanaged, technology can quickly become your enemy.
 Hiring an in-house technician to look after your IT may seem like you’ll always have someone on hand to take care of maintenance and support, but don’t forget about vacation days, sick days, and days when a few too many things go wrong all at once.